GiovannaK/ecommerce-paypal-payment-method/README.md

 ### User Profile
 - when a user completes the registration, they are redirected to the profile where they can add address information, change password, view order status or change personal information.

+### User Login
+- To login, use your username and password.
+If the user does not remember the password, he can use "I forgot the password" to reset it.

+### Forgot password
+- If the user forgets the password, they can enter their e-mail address to receive instructions on how to change the password.

+### CPF
+- The CPF is validated, that is, if you want to perform a test you need to use a CPF generator to complete the registration

 ### Product Details
 - When selecting a product variation the price will change dynamically if there is a price variation